bclever1/SudokuSolver/README.md

 # SudokuSolver
 My badass sudoku solver

-This project is not made to be the fastest solver in the world.
+This project is not meant to be the fastest solver in the world.
 It will get faster as I add more solving techniques (which means less guessing), nor is it the prettiest (yet).
 I used this project to learn/explore the following subjects: